azurecorner/datasynchro-managed-pool-private-infra/README.md

 Managed DevOps Pools offer several options for configuring the images that run on the virtual machines, allowing pipelines to execute in the pool. <br>
 You can create your pool with the following options:
 - Use virtual machine images from Azure Marketplace.
-- Use our own custom images from the Azure Compute Gallery.
+- Use your own custom images from the Azure Compute Gallery.
 - Use the same images as the Microsoft-hosted agents in Azure Pipelines.

 Managed DevOps Pools can be configured with a single image or multiple images (by specifying an alias). <br>